Log your LinkedIn post analytics to help you do more of what works.

 I always start my LinkedIn posts with an emoji and a single line of text.
 I copy that single line of text into this column, and it acts as the title of my post.

-The type of post: it’s always Text, Image, Video or Doc.
+The type of post: it’s always Text, Image, Video, Doc or Poll.

 Views, Reactions and Comments columns.

 These should be self-evident.
-Each post displays a count of the views, likes and comments.
-I take readings 2 weeks after I originally publish each post.
+Each post displays a count of the views, reactions and comments.

 When you click the view counter on LinkedIn desktop, a new panel opens that is meant to show how many times the post was shared.
 In practice, this often doesn’t work.
 The panel opens but doesn’t always reveal the share count.